 Why would anyone want to visit Antarctica?
 It's the coldest, windiest, and driest place on earth.
 The tourist season is a scant four months long.
 There are no shops, piers, idyllic beaches, or tourist venues at the Antarctic ports of call.
 The ocean crossing from South America, Africa, or Australia is almost always a rough one.
 A mysterious continent, people often misunderstand or don't know many things about Antarctica.
 Despite all of these perceived negatives, Antarctica is on many traveler's lists of "must see" destinations.

 Although more than 95 percent of Antarctica is covered with ice, there are rocks and soil under all that ice, and the continent is twice the size of Australia.
-Antarctica has the highest average altitude of any continent with over half of the land 6,500+ feet above sea level.
-The highest peak on Antarctica is over 11,000 feet.
+Antarctica has the highest average elevation of any continent with over half of the land 6,500+ feet above sea level.
+The highest peak on Antarctica is over 16,000 feet.
 Since Antarctica gets fewer than four inches of precipitation a year, all of it in the form of snow, it qualifies as a polar desert.

 Cruise ships visit the Antarctic Peninsula, a long, finger-shaped piece of land that stretches towards South America.
 Ships can reach the Shetland Islands and this Peninsula in about two days of crossing the Drake Passage, one of the world's most infamous sections of the open sea.

 When to Go to Antarctica